-- Express the distinctiveness or identity of CLD; - Articulate the shared value base that we have; - Challenge, examine and reflect on our practice; - Promote professional dialogue and understanding; - Support and inform accountability; - Offer reassurance and protection, within an informed perspective, for practitioners and for the people we work with; - Help deal with tensions with other partners and define our limits in partnership work; and - Support learning for students, new entrants, practitioners and managers.
+- Offer reassurance and protection, within an informed perspective, for practitioners and for the people we work with; - Help deal with tensions with other partners and define our limits in partnership work; and - Support learning for students, new entrants, practitioners and managers.

-The Code is intended to be useful to everyone involved in the delivery of CLD: to practitioners, to the young people, adult learners and communities we work with, and to all those with a role in managing CLD.
+The Code is intended to be useful to everyone involved in the delivery of CLD: to practitioners; to the young people; adult learners and communities we work with; and to all those with a role in managing CLD.